intel/mlir-extensions/README.md

 # Intel® Extension for MLIR
 Intel® Extension for MLIR (IMEX) is a collection of MLIR dialects and passes from Intel for improving upstream MLIR.
-Current extensions covers.
+Current extension covers.
-* Dialects and passes needed to lower and execute Linalg dialect on Intel GPU.
+* Dialects and passes needed to lower and execute MLIR entry dialect (linalg, CFG, and etc) on Intel GPU.
 * Wrapper libraries to inteface with level zero runtime and sycl runtime supporting Intel GPU.
-* PTensor: A high-level dialect for tensors and (numpy-like) tensor-operations allowing passes to create parallelism for GPU, OpenMP but also distributed memory while following the compute-follows-data concept.
+* Other experimental dialects: PTensor, Dist

 ## Requirements for building and development
 ### For build